WHATWG

 (Iteration)

-• A draft specification for the Contribution, in a standards organization-approved incubation venue (see stage 1).
+• A draft specification for the Contribution.

 • Consensus that the rough API shape defined in the draft specification is the right approach to solve the problem, pending any significant problems found during this stage.